JoseeT1Bionique/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 ### A Note about Nightscout's COB Pill

 If you have the Advanced Meal Assist (AMA) OpenAPS feature turned on, OpenAPS calculates COB *dynamically*.
-To see your COB on your Nightscout web app, look inside the OpenAPS pill. _(If it says "undefined", this means you do NOT have AMA turned on.)_
+To see if you have AMA enable look inside the OpenAPS pill, if it says "undefined", this means you do NOT have AMA turned on.
+If AMA is enable, you can add the Nightscout pill to see your dynamic COB decay on your Nightscout web app.

-Nightscout, however, has its own COB pill, which decays carbs *statically*, and it is **NOT** used in OpenAPS calculations.
+Nightscout, however, has its own COB pill, which decays carbs *statically*, and it is **NOT** used in OpenAPS calculations (unless AMA is turne ON).

-* **We highly recommend NOT using the Nightscout COB pill.** We even recommend removing it from your Nightscout ENABLE web app settings as it causes bugs, and great confusion, because it will do a static decay and/or mess up your Nightscout.

 * **Note also**: Nightscout's Bolus Wizard Preview (BWP) pill also decays carbs *statically*.

-* **To avoid confusion: Turn off all other Nightscout pills that use *static* COB calculations.**

 ### How to display basal changes ("render basal")